These Mashed Potato Waffles are a tasty way to use up some of those Thanksgiving leftovers!

 Hey guys!
 I hope that you all had a wonderful Thanksgiving with your family and friends!
 It was a beautiful day here in Texas.
-If you hosted Thanksgiving at your house, then you might have a few leftovers hanging around.
+If you hosted dinner at your house, then you might have some Thanksgiving leftovers hanging around.
 When I was testing out recipes, I certainly had plenty.

 With my leftover Mashed Potatoes with Parsnips and Toasted Garlic, I decided to turn them into waffles.
 I use my waffle iron to make crispy hash browns sometimes, so I knew that this couldn’t possible turn out badly.
 If you haven’t made hash browns in your waffle iron, then get on that!
 They are SO good!

 Because I folded my toasted garlic into the leftover mashed potatoes, they had a good amount of garlicky flavor.
 If your leftover mashed potatoes don’t have garlic, you could add a little garlic powder if you want a boost in flavor.
 My potatoes also had some chives already in them, so I only added a couple of tablespoons.

 I had some Grana Padano cheese hanging out in my fridge, so that’s what I used for my Leftover Mashed Potato Waffles, but you could substitute your favorite parmesan cheese.
 Just please don’t use the stuff in the green can.
 No. Just, please no.

 - 2 1/2 cups leftover mashed potatoes

 - 1/2 cup all purpose flour (organic and unbleached, if possible - such as Arrowhead Mills)